THEPortatCERN/Hackathon2020-Pier99/README.md

 How the idea was created
 The current project was developped in the fram of "The Port - Hackathon at Cern".
-This event brings together NGOs and intrested individuals to work towards a viable solution to real problems.
+This event brings together NGOs and intrested individuals to work towards a viable solution to real problem.